PathEngine home previous: Collision Queriesnext: Pathfinding Queries

 Refer to iPathEngine::loadMeshFromBuffer() for details about initialising a mesh with options, and to Handling Attributes for details specifically about the named attribute system used for specifying options.

-and do not support: When alternative code-paths have been enabled for a mesh you can call any of the supported collision queries with or without specific collision preprocess being for the test shape.
+When the alternative code-path has been enabled for a mesh you can call the supported collision queries with or without specific collision preprocess being generated for the test shape.

-If specific preprocess is present then this will be used, otherwise the calls with fall back on the alternative code-paths.
+If specific preprocess is present then this will be used, otherwise the calls with fall back on the alternative code-path.

-Note that these alternative code-paths do in fact still require some preprocess, the difference being that there is no requirement for preprocess per agent shape.
+Note that the alternative code-path does in fact still require some preprocess, the difference being that there is no requirement for preprocess per agent shape.

 The required preprocess is generated once when loading the mesh.

-The alternative code-paths are necessarily slower than the code-paths based on more specific queries.
+The alternative code-path is necessarily slower than the code-path based on more specific queries.

 Differences in collision behaviour between code paths

-It is important to note that the current implementation of the alternative collision code paths will provide different results in certain situations.
+It is important to note that the current implementation of the alternative collision code path will provide different results in certain specific situations.

 Whether or not this matters will depend on the obstruction geometry against which the queries are called and also the way in which the queries are used by the client application.

-The differences relate specifically to base obstacles or context obstacles.
+The difference relates to base obstacles or context obstacles.
 Collision against mesh edges will behave in exactly the same way for both code-paths.

 The differences then relative specifically to the way in which the influence of a base obstacles is considered to extend through a mesh and against overlapping geometry.

-The standard code-paths for collision are based on line and point collision against the expanded boundaries of obstacles and mesh edges.
+The standard code-path for collision is based on point collision against the expanded boundaries of obstacles and mesh edges.

 In this case the expanded boundary of an obstacle is applied through any faces reachable through the mesh within that expanded boundary.